-Marcus By Goldman Sachs vs Presidential Bank
+Marcus By Goldman Sachs vs. Presidential Bank

-High-Yield Savings Accounts Comparison
+High-Yield Savings Account Comparison

 Summary of Marcus by Goldman Sachs vs. Presidential Bank